 6.6 Consultants

-The Commission may, at the expense of the applicant and in accordance with the provisions of G.L.
-Ch.
-44 §53G and regulations promulgated by the Commission, impose reasonable fees upon applicants to secure outside consultants including engineers, wetlands scientists, wildlife biologists, or other experts to aid in the review of proposed projects presenting technical issues requiring additional expertise to assist in protecting resource areas.
+The Commission may, at the expense of the applicant and in accordance with the provisions of G.L. c.
+44 §53G and regulations promulgated by the Commission, impose reasonable fees upon applicants to secure outside consultants including engineers, wetlands scientists, wildlife biologists, or other experts to aid in the review of proposed projects presenting technical issues requiring additional expertise to assist the Commission in protecting resource areas.
 Such funds shall be deposited with the town treasurer, who shall create an account specifically for this purpose.
 Additional consultant fees may be requested where the requisite review is more expensive than initially calculated or new information requires additional consultant services.
 This is intended to apply only to assist in reviewing projects deemed by the Commission to be large or complex.

 7. Notice, Public Hearings, and Public Meetings